 We are pleased to announce the return of our Versatility Ranch Horse workshops at our facility in Tehachapi.
-In 2010 we are holding 4 two day workshops, each limited to a maximum of 5 riders!
-All four events will include Matt's Body Control Program.
+We are currently offering two day clinics, each limited to a maximum of 8 riders!
+All events will include Matt's Body Control Program.
 Standard clinic topics incluude the following: Ranch Trail, Ranch Riding & Ground Work, Ranch Cutting/Working Cowhorse and Ranch Roping.

-Cost for Workshops 1 & 4 are $250/each and Workshops 2 & 3 are $275/each.
-Prices include one workshop, and horse pen.
-Meals and dry camping are available by arrangement.
+Cost for 2 day clinics are $225/each and clinics with cattle fees are $300/each.
+Prices include one clinic ride.
+Meals and overnight camping are available by arrangement with hosts.
 Contact us for details.
-Plan to come, have a good time and ride all day!
+Plan to come, have a good time and learn a lot!

 - Horsemanship (1 & 2)

 - Cow Working/Ranch Cutting/Reined Cowhorse

 Clinic participant size is kept to a minimum in order to maximize instruction time during the clinic weekend.
 It is Matt's desire that riders are provided with the highest quality instruction in the time allotted during at each clinic.
 Participants are divided into two sessions with a maximum of 10 riders in each.

 Are you interested in booking a clinic or just wanting more information?
 Please click here to Contact Us.

 From beginner to ready for the show pen, Matt can provide the assistance you need.
 Lessons are $50 when you visit us at our barn.
 Cattle fees extra when available.
 Matt also offers limited group and extended sessions.
 Please call for a price quote.